-Project owner confirms that the Carbon Credits (ACCs) generated from the Project Activity shall not be double counted under any other GHG mechanisms.
+The project activity components have not been registered with any other GHG mechanisms or EU/ETS emission reduction schemes.
+Project owner also confirms that the Carbon Credits (ACCs) generated from this Project Activity will not be double counted under any other GHG mechanisms.